Rahulraj31/Rahulraj31/README.md

 ### A Coder and a Machine learning enthusiast
 <br>

-- 🔭 I’m currently working on Structured data
+- 🔭 I’m currently working on Structured data,GenAi and other cool AI ML Stuff
-- 🌱 I’m currently learning Open Cv, Best practices in Data science, DSA
+- 🌱 I’m currently learning GenAI, RAGs and GCP best pratices
 - 👯 I’m looking to collaborate on ML/DL/DS releated projects
 - 💬 Ask me about  ML,DataScience,Python,DL .
 - 😄 Pronouns: He/him